Dylan-Lawler/Dylan-Lawler-Projects/DESIGN.md

 4. If no numbers worked, then return `false` to trigger backtracking

-It can be seen that the flow of this algorithm follows the same logic as tbe `make_puzzle` function above.
+It can be seen that the flow of this algorithm follows the same logic as the `make_puzzle` function above.
 We tentatively insert numbers in positions that aren't violating any rules, but we backtrack and try different numbers if this causes problems later on.

 # Helper functions